bobstine/lang_C/export/README.txt

                  x10*x13            12.1808       3.04          4   6.31e-05
  - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 You can use the data in the first model_data.csv to explore the model.
+The files progress.csv and progress.log have information that describes the progress of the search for variables.